Afghanistan: Biodiversity

-It was reported in 2006 that nearly 60% of the Afghan population lives within a two-hour walk of the nearest health facility.
-Disability rate is also high in Afghanistan due to the decades of war.
-It was reported recently that about 80,000 people are missing limbs.
-Non-governmental charities such as Save the Children and Mahboba's Promise assist orphans in association with governmental structures.
-Demographic and Health Surveys is working with the Indian Institute of Health Management Research and others to conduct a survey in Afghanistan focusing on maternal death, among other things.

-Governance
+Government and politics

 Following the effective collapse of the Islamic Republic of Afghanistan during the 2021 Taliban offensive, the Taliban declared the country an Islamic Emirate.
 A new caretaker government was announced on 7 September.
-As of 8 September 2021, no other country had formally recognized the Islamic Emirate of Afghanistan as the de jure government of Afghanistan.
+As of July 2025, only the Russian Federation has recognized the Islamic Emirate of Afghanistan as the de jure government of Afghanistan.
+According to the V-Dem Democracy indices Afghanistan in 2023 was the third least electoral democratic country in Asia.

 A traditional instrument of governance in Afghanistan is the loya jirga (grand assembly), a Pashtun consultative meeting that was mainly organized for choosing a new head of state, adopting a new constitution, or to settle national or regional issue such as war.
-Loya jirgas have been held since at least 1747, with the most recent one occurring in August 2020.
+Loya jirgas have been held since at least 1747, with the most recent one occurring from June to July 2022.

 Development of Taliban government

 On 17 August 2021, the leader of the Taliban-affiliated Hezb-e-Islami Gulbuddin party, Gulbuddin Hekmatyar, met with both Hamid Karzai, the former President of Afghanistan, and Abdullah Abdullah, the former chairman of the High Council for National Reconciliation and former Chief Executive, in Doha, Qatar, with the aim of forming a national unity government.
 President Ashraf Ghani, having fled the country during the Taliban advance to either Tajikistan or Uzbekistan, emerged in the United Arab Emirates and said that he supported such negotiations and was in talks to return to Afghanistan.
 Many figures within the Taliban generally agreed that continuation of the 2004 Constitution of Afghanistan may, if correctly applied, be workable as the basis for the new religious state as their objections to the former government were political, and not religious.

 Hours after the final flight of American troops left Kabul on 30 August, a Taliban official interviewed said that a new government would likely be announced as early as Friday 3 September after Jumu'ah.
 It was added that Hibatullah Akhundzada would be officially named Emir, with cabinet ministers being revealed at the Arg in an official ceremony.
 Abdul Ghani Baradar would be named head of government as Prime Minister, while other important positions would go to Sirajuddin Haqqani and Mullah Yaqoob.
 Beneath the supreme leader, day-to-day governance will be entrusted to the cabinet.